stanleyfok/content-based-recommender/README.md

 * maxVectorSize - the control the max size of word vector after tf-idf processing.
 A smaller vector size will help training improvement while not affecting recommendation quality.
 Defaults to be 100.

-### train(documents, [callback])
+### train(documents)

 To tell the recommender about your documents and then it will start training itself.
-Promise is supported.

 * documents - an array of object, with fields **id** and **content**
-* callback (optional) - callback function to be trigger after trainning is done

 ### getSimilarDocuments(id, [start], [size])